Bowling Green City School District

-Bowling Green City Schools is a school district in northwest Ohio, the United States.
+Bowling Green City Schools is a school district in northwest Ohio.
 The school district serves students who live in the city of Bowling Green located in Wood County including the villages of Portage, Rudolph, Sugar Ridge, Milton Center and Custar.

 It is the second largest school district in Wood County, after Perrysburg Exempted Village School District.

 History

 Dr. Ann McVey took over as Superintendent in January 2011, replacing Hugh Caumartin who retired in December 2010 after 13½ years as Superintendent.
 In 2009, Bowling Green Middle School opened for students in grades 7 and 8.
 The former Junior High that once stood on W. Wooster Street was demolished in 2012 and is now used as the Wooster Green.

 In Fall of 2019 the Bowling Green Middle School began using virtual reality headsets to teach history classes.